30 ft. DIY Foundation Crack Repair Kit

 - Approx. 35 to 45 minutes with upgraded peelable surface seal

 - Place the polyurethane or epoxy dual cartridge into the dispensing tool.
 Remove the plastic cap and then twist and pull to remove the plastic seal.
 Replace seal with restrictor, place the mixing nozzle on top of the restrictor over the end of the cartridge attaching the plastic nut.
+(This ensures that Side A and Side B are properly mixed.)

 - Attach the flexible hose assembly (wide end) over the mixer tip by pushing firmly.